synergixe/php-beamzer/README.md

 # PHPBeamzer

 This is a library that adds cross-browser support for real-time feeds and notifications to PHP web applications in an easy way (using Server-Sent Events (SSE) only).
-It currently supports **Laravel** version 5.4 and 5.5 only (for now).
+It currently supports **Laravel** version 5.4, 5.5 and 5.6 only.

 ## How to Use